Imadmirza/Library-Management-System-using-SQL/README.md

 ## 🎯 Objectives

-✔ **Database Design & Implementation**: Create a relational database with optimized structure.
+📖 **Database Design & Implementation**: Create a relational database with an optimized structure.
-✔ **CRUD Operations**: Manage books, members, and employees with Insert, Update, Delete, and Select queries.
+🛠 **CRUD Operations**: Manage books, members, and employees with Insert, Update, Delete, and Select queries.
-✔ **CTAS (Create Table As Select)**: Generate new tables dynamically from existing data for reporting and analysis.
+📊 **CTAS (Create Table As Select)**: Generate new tables dynamically from existing data for reporting and analysis.
-✔ **Advanced SQL Queries**: Perform data analytics such as overdue books, fine calculations, and frequent book issuers.
+🔍 **Advanced SQL Queries**: Perform data analytics such as overdue books, fine calculations, and frequent book issuers.
-✔ **Data Import & Export**: Support importing books and members' records from external Excel files.
+📥 **Data Import & Export**: Support importing books and members' records from external Excel files.
-✔ **Performance Optimization**: Ensure efficient indexing and query performance.
+⚡ **Performance Optimization**: Ensure efficient indexing and query execution for better performance.

 ---